0%

 There are certain characteristics of the Theravada Buddhist monk’s bowl that might be interesting to know, even though the information is quite dry.
 Enjoy!

 Material: The Buddha has allowed two different types of materials for bowls: iron and clay.
 When we say iron in Asia, we mean steel.
 Stainless steel is called steel.
 Is stainless steel allowed?
 This metal was not invented yet, but The Buddha left us with the great standards to judge if something should be allowable that was not mentioned during the time of the Buddha.
+Because it is strongly resistant to most rust, and still contains iron, it has been unanimously decided that stainless steel is allowed.
+Today, it is one of the most popular long lasting bowl materials used.

 read more